reardonj/reardonj.github.io/_posts/2019-08-26-building-this-site.md

 ---
 title: Notes on Building This Site
+categories: [Coding]
 ---
-It’s been about a decade since I've web development, but not a whole lot seems to have changed for basic HTML work.
+It has been about a decade since I've web development, but not a whole lot seems to have changed for basic HTML work.
 The few changes that have happened made setting this site up easier though:

 * CSS Flexbox is a *massive* improvement over fiddling with floats and Clearfix hacks.
 * Media queries exist, and responsive pages are standard now!